This article is part of our “Business Planning Guide“—a curated list of our articles that will help you with the planning process!

 This chapter should also detail the key metrics that you plan to use to track the growth of your business.
 This could include the number of sales leads generated, the number of page views to your web site, or any other critical metric that helps determine the health of your business.

 For external plans, the company overview is a brief summary of the company’s legal structure, ownership, history, and location.
 It’s common to include a mission statement in the company overview, but that’s certainly not a critical component of all business plans.

 The company overview is often omitted from internal plans.

-The management team section should include relevant team bios that explain why your management personnel are the right people for their jobs.
+The management team section should include relevant team bios that explain why your management personnel is made up of the right people for the roles.
 After all, good ideas are a dime a dozen—it’s a talented entrepreneur who can take those ideas and turn them into thriving businesses.

 The financial plan is a critical component of nearly all business plans.
 Running a successful business means paying close attention to how much money you are bringing in, and how much money you are spending.
 A good financial plan goes a long way to help determine when to hire new employees or buy a new piece of equipment.

 If you are a startup and/or are seeking funding, a solid financial plan helps you figure out how much capital your business needs to get started or to grow, so you know how much money to ask for from the bank or from investors.